Military flees Bolivia government palace after coup attempt fails, general taken into custody

 Still, the apparent attempt to depose the sitting president appeared to lack any meaningful support, and even Arce’s rivals closed ranks to defend democracy and repudiate the uprising.

-The spectacle outraged regional leaders and shocked Bolivians, no stranger to political unrest; in 2019 Morales was ousted as president following an earlier political crisis.
+The spectacle shocked Bolivians, no stranger to political unrest; in 2019 Morales was ousted as president following an earlier political crisis.

 As the crisis unfolded Wednesday, military vehicles flooded into the plaza.
-Before entering the government building, Zúñiga, general commander of the army, the told journalists: “Surely soon there will be a new Cabinet of ministers; our country, our state cannot go on like this.”
+Before entering the government palace, Zúñiga told journalists: “Surely soon there will be a new Cabinet of ministers; our country, our state cannot go on like this.”
 Zúñiga said that “for now,” though, he recognized Arce as commander in chief.

-Zúñiga did not explicitly say he was leading a coup, but in the palace, with bangs echoing behind him, he said the army was trying to “restore democracy and free our political prisoners.”
+Zúñiga did not explicitly say he was leading a coup, but said the army was trying to “restore democracy and free our political prisoners.”

-Surrounded by ministers in the palace, the Bolivian leader said: “Here we are, firm in Casa Grande, to confront any coup attempt.
+Surrounded by ministers, he added: “Here we are, firm in Casa Grande, to confront any coup attempt.
 We need the Bolivian people to organize.”
-He added in a video message that he would not ”“allow, once again, coup attempts to take the lives of Bolivians.”

 Less than an hour later, Arce announced new heads of the army, navy and air force amid the roar of supporters, and thanked the country’s police and regional allies for standing by him.
 Arce said the troops who rose against him were “staining the uniform” of the military.

-Shortly after the armored vehicles roared out of the plaza, tailed by hundreds of military fighters, police in riot gear set up blockades outside the government palace.
+Shortly after, the armored vehicles roared out of the plaza, tailed by hundreds of military fighters as police in riot gear set up blockades outside the government palace.

-The incident was met with a wave of outrage by other regional leaders, including the Organization of American States; Gabriel Boric, the president of neighboring Chile; the leader of Honduras, and former Bolivian leaders.
-An American defense official said the United States “is closely monitoring” the situation in Bolivia and urges calm.
+The incident was met with a wave of outrage by other regional leaders, including the Organization of American States, Chilean President Gabriel Boric, the leader of Honduras, and former Bolivian leaders.

 Bolivia, a country of 12 million people, has seen intensifying protests in recent months over the economy’s precipitous decline from one of the continent’s fastest-growing two decades ago to one of its most crisis-stricken.

 The country also has seen a high-profile rift at the highest levels of the governing party.
-Arce and his one-time ally, leftist icon and former President Evo Morales, have been battling for the future of Bolivia’s splintering Movement for Socialism, known by its Spanish acronym MAS, ahead of elections in 2025.
+Arce and his one-time ally, Morales, have been battling for the future of Bolivia’s splintering Movement for Socialism, known by its Spanish acronym MAS, ahead of elections in 2025.

 Following Wednesday's chaos, reports on local media showed Bolivians stocking up on food and other essentials in supermarkets, concerned about what will come next.